pydvl.valuation.samplers.classwise

 result_updater(result: ValuationResult) -> ResultUpdater[ValueUpdateT]

-Returns a callable that updates a valuation result with a value update.
+Returns an object that updates a valuation result with a value update.

 Because we use log-space computation for numerical stability, the default result updater keeps track of several quantities required to maintain accurate running 1st and 2nd moments.